 Technology is now a multiplier, not a replacement.
 The findings show that operators who pair technology with strong hiring, training and retention outperform those relying on headcount recovery alone.
 This includes systems for onboarding, scheduling, cross-training and internal mobility.

 Operators are now rethinking what it means to be fully staffed.
 The Staffing Agency calls this a turning point.
 The report states that the winners in the next decade will be the companies that view labor as a strategic asset rather than a cost center.
-The ability to build stable teams, strengthen workplace culture and invest in long-term career paths will determine which brands grow and which struggle with persistent turnover and rising costs.
-The challenge ahead is not simply rebuilding the workforce, but redefining it for a new era of expectations, technology, and labor realities, the report highlights.
+The ability to build stable teams, strengthen workplace culture and invest in long-term career paths will determine which brands grow and which struggle with persistent turnover and rising costs. the report highlights.

 The Hospitality Labor Report is available for download here.